 THE SILENT LAMEN, her latest work, an anthology of which many poems have been published in various magazines, is a collection of poems based on the true stories of women whose voices have been stifled in a world where being a woman is a curse unto itself.
 This anthology lays bare the warped reality of women trapped beneath the rubble of a crumbling civilization.
 It voices the misery of tormented spirits crying out for help.

-Born in Lahore, Pakistan, Neelam attended the prestigious Convent of Sacred Heart High School, and of course the exalted Kinnaird College for Women where she graduated with a Bachelors in Science, in 1977.
-She obtained a Masters in Microbiology (hons) from University of Agriculture, Faisalabad, before immigrating to the United States, in 1986, where she started working for Estee Lauder Companies, as a Research Scientist.
-Always of a very active and energetic temperament, Neelam obtained her Doctorate in Cell Biology while she worked full time.
-During her twenty plus years at Estee Lauder as a clinical researcher she has developed and worked on a myriad of skin testing projects.
-She has extensive experience in skin bioengineering and has several publications as book chapters, patents and peer reviewed journals in these topics.
-At present she is Director of Clinical Research at Estee Lauder R&D and Adjunct Professor at SUNY Stony Brook.
+Born in Lahore, Pakistan, Neelam attended the prestigious Convent of Sacred Heart High School, and Kinnaird College for Women, for her education up to her Bachelors in Science.
+She obtained a Masters in Microbiology (hons) from University of Agriculture Faisalabad, before immigrating to the United States, in 1986, where she started working for Estee Lauder Companies, as a Research Scientist.
+Always of a very active and energetic temperament, Neelam obtained her doctorate in Cell Biology while working full time.

 Bapsi Sidhwa Writer